WilliamBarela/rails_micro_udept/rails_guide.md

 Controllers also have the very important task of sanitizing such requests by using the private methods and params to control what fields are available.
 Params is an absolute necessity to ensure security of your database so that malicious HTTP request cannot get what it requests.

-## Generating Migrations, Models, Scaffolds, etc.
+## Generating Migrations, Models, Controllers, Resources, Scaffolds, etc.
 For full details, please refer to the **Active Record Migrations** docs.
+For a quick reference, run `rails generate --help`

 The rails cli utility offers many time saving shortcuts which allow you to flesh out a a working application in a few in the terminal.
 Rails of course is a very opinionated